chrisgoringe/cg-image-picker/README.md

 - `Take Last n`.
 Pass the last `n` images

 The last three are only really for some fairly special cases!

+## Cancel on Queue

+If you set this option (in the main settings), then a paused workflow will cancel when you press the queue button.
+Thanks to [lakmeer](https://github.com/lakmeer) for the PR.

 ## No, you can't change other widgets while it's waiting (but you can restart)